apache/carbondata/docs/Quick-Start.md

 cc.setConf("hive.metastore.warehouse.dir", metadata)
 cc.setConf(HiveConf.ConfVars.HIVECHECKFILEFORMAT.varname, "false")
 ```
-Note: `storePath` should be a hdfs path, the path is used to store table data.
+*Note*: `storePath` should be a hdfs path, the path is used to store table data.

 * Create table